BEV Trajectories • Gallery

 The x-axis uses index time internally (see t0 parameter).
 Minor rounding artefacts are expected due to time conversion and general limitation while rounding, since these calculations run client side on your device.

-The builder defaults to passenger cars (= Whole) and 4-Wheelers (= Whole, but for India) in case there are no parameters for a variant like HDV or Vans.
+The builder defaults to passenger cars (= New Cars) (4-Wheelers = legacy for India) in case there are no parameters for a variant like HDV or Vans.

 If the variant exists (for example in Thresholds or Durations Tab), then the Builder will create the variant curve.